Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Experiments

 \paragraph{MIMIR results.} Table~\ref{tab:main_mimir} reports the AUROC results on the MIMIR benchmark.
-MIMIR constitutes a particularly challenging membership inference benchmark, as member and non-member samples are drawn from the same distribution.
-As a result, the AUROC scores of most methods are close to random guessing (0.5), indicating the intrinsic difficulty of this setting.
-Despite this challenge, Gap-K\% achieves the strongest performance on average across 1.4B, 2.8B, 6.9B, and 12B models.
+MIMIR is a particularly challenging setting, as member and non-member samples are drawn from nearly identical distributions, resulting in performance close to random guessing (0.5) for most methods.
+This difficulty is further amplified in the Pile-CC subset, which consists of noisy web-crawled text with high entropy, weakening memorization signals even for training data (see Appendix~\ref{app:pile-cc} for details).
+Despite these challenges, Gap-K\% achieves the strongest average performance on the MIMIR benchmark across 1.4B, 2.8B, 6.9B, and 12B models.
 Notably, Gap-K\% achieves higher average performance than Min-K\%++ across the five evaluated model sizes.
-The TPR@5\%FPR results are in the Appendix \ref{app:fpr}.
+The TPR@5\%FPR results are in Appendix \ref{app:fpr}.